shivababarashani/RomanNumeralsCalculator/README.md

-References
+## References
 1. https://en.wikipedia.org/wiki/Roman_numerals
 2. https://www.math-only-math.com/rules-for-formation-of-roman-numerals.html
 3. http://www.novaroma.org/via_romana/numbers.html

-About My Project
-I have implemented this project in ASP.net Core MVC.
-It contains following features
-1. Application is implemented on Onion architecture
-2. Expection handling
-3. Unit testing via XUnit
-4. Test-first Approach

-Conclusion
+## Conclusion
-This challenge is a useful exercise in understanding the relationship between how we represent our data and the actions we want to perform on it—a dynamic you'll see at play in almost every piece of software you write.
+This challenge is a useful exercise in understanding the relationship between how we represent our data and the actions we want to perform on itâ€”a dynamic you'll see at play in almost every piece of software you write.
 How did we decide to represent the relationship between a Roman numeral and its number equivalent (e.g., X to 10)?
 Was it easy to map from one to the other?
 Were all the mappings organized together?
 Did our representation of the relationship make it easier or harder when it came time to switch to modern Roman numerals?